Price of Subscription in Invoices, Reports or Subscription Page Explained

 Price recalculation does not occur when:

-- Distributor2reseller markup is updated via assigning different segment to the reseller
+• Distributor2Reseller markup is updated via assigning reseller to a different segment (Price Tier)

-- Distributor2reseller markup is updated via updating the markup in the reseller segment price configuration section
+• Distributor2Reseller markup is updated via changing the Generic/Vendor/SKU markup in the current reseller's segment (Price Tier)

-While it is explanatory if there was quantity change or vendor price update middle of the term (month or annual), the price would be showing different between Subscription Page, Invoices and Subscription report but let's have a look at more niche use cases:
+While it is explanatory if there was quantity change or vendor price update middle of the term (month or annual), the price would be showing differently between Subscription Page, Invoices, and Subscription report, but let's have a look at more niche use cases:

 1st use case: